 Create your professional Resume in 10 minutes for FREE

-Bear in mind that every situation is unique and no two letters are the same.
-Consider what is best for your particular case and how you can communicate it in the letter.
+Bear in mind that there are no textbook cases, no two letters are the same, and that what’s best in your situation depends on how you put it across in the letter.

 Good luck!